Projects for better protection of migratory birds

 To view videos via YouTube, "External Media" must be allowed.

 You can go to the privacy settings again here and allow External Media.

 The film company "Terra Mater Studios" is known for its nature documentaries in cinema, television and on multimedia platforms.
 In April 2022, they released a short film about CABS’ work for stronger migratory bird protection in the Mediterranean.

 The 7-minute English-language video entitled "Why Millions of Songbirds Never Return from their Wintering Grounds" has been published on Youtube.

 Hunters, poachers, bird trappers and animal traders threaten our migratory birds everywhere along their migration routes.
 The Committee Against Bird Slaughter (CABS) is working across Europe to better protect our wild birds from persecution: With boots on the ground, lobbying, research, public relations, expert liaison, legal casework and support for local wildlife conservation and animal protection groups, we protect birds where the authorities fail.

-In Italy, France and Spain, on Malta, Cyprus and Lebanon we conduct regular bird protection camps during the peak migration periods of spring and autumn; where tens of thousands of traps and nets are collected.
-In cooperation with the police stations and hunting supervisors, we place hundreds of poachers in flagranti throughout Europe every year during our operations, thus ensuring a sustainable fight against bird-catching and bird hunting.
+In Italy, France and Spain, on Malta, Cyprus and Lebanon we conduct regular bird protection camps during the peak migration periods of spring and autumn; where tens of thousands of illegal traps and nets are collected, resulting in thousands of birds being saved both directly and indirectly.
+By working in close cooperation with the police, security forces and hunting regulators, we bring hundreds of poachers to justice throughout Europe every year during our operations, thus ensuring a sustainable fight against illegal bird-catching and bird hunting.